“Whatever the perspective through which we appreciate authentic educational practice–its process implies hope.” — Paulo Friere

 Bates College is committed to educating the whole person by supporting the integration of intellectual and personal growth across the entire experience.
 In this way, a Bates education aims to engage students deeply to gain skills, confidence and curiosity.
 The Bates model of the liberal arts offers a high-quality education compelling its learners to strive for justice in an environment of shared humanity and live an examined life with courage and tenacity.

-Learning Assessment at Bates focuses on supporting and invigorating the academic and programmatic learning opportunities and outcomes for students with these goals at the forefront.
-This process involves dynamic and collaborative reflection, research, implementation and analysis with faculty, students, staff and administration.
+Learning Assessment at Bates focuses on supporting and invigorating the academic and programmatic learning opportunities and outcomes for students with the institutional goals at the forefront.
+This process involves dynamic and collaborative reflection, research, planning, implementation and analysis with faculty, students, staff and administration.

-One aspect of Student Learning Assessment at Bates occurs at the department or program level.
-Examples of work involving this level of assessment include regular academic department/program reviews, self-study at the department/program and individual faculty level, grant-funded initiatives, development of learning objectives, and more.Department/Program-level Assessment Resources
+One aspect of Learning Assessment at Bates occurs at the department or program (academic unit) level.
+Examples of work involving this level of assessment include required ten-year academic department/program reviews, follow-up self-study, curricular planning/evaluation, enrollment analysis, grant-funded initiatives, development of learning objectives, and more.Department/Program-level Assessment Resources

 Another aspect of Student Learning Assessment at Bates occurs at the course level.
-Examples of work involving this level of assessment include faculty self-study and/or peer feedback on instruction, resources and support for enhancing diversity and inclusive teaching practices, developing curricula, examining student outcomes and more.Course-level Assessment Resources
+Examples of work involving this level of assessment include faculty self-study, peer and student feedback on instruction, resources and support for enhancing equity and inclusive teaching practices, developing curricula, examining student outcomes and more.Course-level Assessment Resources